Ion trap with gold-plated alumina: substrate and surface characterization: Trap fabrication

 \subsubsection{X-ray diffraction}

-In order to characterize our alumina, we first examine the sample with an X-ray diffraction (XRD) spectroscopy.
+In order to characterize our alumina, we first examine the alumina substrate with an XRD spectroscopy.
 The XRD is an extensively used technique to assess the physical properties of a solid, including the crystallinity, strain, defects, and crystal orientations.
 In formation of a bulk alumina from powders, the alumina exists in a series of different polymorphs: amorphous alumina is formed when the thermal decomposition occurs below $450\,^{\circ}\mathrm{C}$, seven metastable phases ($\gamma, \delta, \kappa, \rho, \eta, \theta$ and $\chi$) are generated at temperatures from 450 to 1,200$\,^{\circ}\mathrm{C}$, and thermally stable $\alpha$-alumina is created by sintering above 1,200$\,^{\circ}\mathrm{C}$~\cite{Wefers1987, Liu2005}.
-Our XRD measurement (Fig.~\ref{fig:xrd_loss_tangent}(a)) shows that the diffraction peaks are clearly resolved, indicating our sample is well crystallized.
+Our XRD measurement (Fig.~\ref{fig:xrd_loss_tangent}(a)) shows that the diffraction peaks are clearly resolved, indicating our substrate is well crystallized.
+In this measurement, the uncertainty of the angle is $2\cdot 10^{-4}$ degrees and that of the intensity is dominated by the square root of the diffracted X-ray intensity, which is negligible.
 Also, from the angles of the diffraction peaks, we identify that it is an $\alpha$-alumina~\cite{Wefers1987} with the crystal indices denoted in Fig.~\ref{fig:xrd_loss_tangent}(a).
-To be used as a substrate, the $\alpha$-alumina is more appropriate than others, since the surface of $\alpha$-alumina is much less porous~\cite{Barma2014}, and the thermal conductivity and bandgap are larger than that of other phases of alumina~\cite{Filatova2015}.
+To be used as a substrate, the $\alpha$-alumina is an appropriate choice, since the surface of $\alpha$-alumina is relatively less porous~\cite{Barma2014}, the bandgap is as large as 8.8~eV~\cite{French1990, Filatova2015}, and the dielectric loss is low (see below).